MichaelCurrin/learn-to-code/Scripting languages/Python/data_science.md

-# Data Science
+# Python for Data Sciencist
-> Python datas science guide focused on using Anaconda and conda for managing Python versions and libraries
+> A guide focused on using Anaconda and conda for managing Python versions and libraries

 ## Anaconda